Everything to Know About Green Diamonds According to a Scientist

 green diamonds science

-In both cases, the physical cause of color is that same and it has been caused by the same type of process, whether it is natural or artificial irradiation.
+In both cases, the physical cause of color is the same, and it has been caused by the same type of process, whether it is natural or artificial irradiation.
 Though in some instances, a natural color origin can be concluded based on history, it’s generally difficult to determine where a diamond’s green is from.
-That said, the color origins ultimately impacts a green diamond’s value, so advanced testing by a gemological laboratory is crucial.
+That said, the color origins ultimately impact a green diamond’s value, so advanced testing by a gemological laboratory is crucial.

 Photo by Shane McClure/GIA.
 Courtesy: Grünes Gewölbe, Staatliche Kunstsammlungen Dresden